raufer/spark-training/README.md

 **Note:** When sorting a string column, the range partitioner uses a numerical representation of the string.

 To actually build the buckets, an extra `count()` operation will be performed under the hood (try to see this on the spark UI).
-You can also check this in the pyspark source code:
+You can also check this in the PySpark source code:

 `python/pyspark/rdd.py`
 ```python